seattle-javascript-401d25/36-40-fullstack-app/LAB-40.md

   * Submit a question, observation, and how long you spent on canvas
   * Submit the Github URL to the backend repo you selected
   * Submit any necessary `.env` variables for BOTH your backend and front end projects so that TA's can have an easier time configuring their environments

 ## Feature Tasks
 * Deploy your frontend/backend code as demonstrated in lecture today, ensuring you have set up all the proper `env` variables in Heroku settings

+### backend
+* `NODE_ENV, PORT, and MONGODB_URI` env variables from your backend code **DO NOT** need to be manually input into your Heroku config vars, Heroku will give you these
+  * Remember to provision mLab to get a `MONDODB_URI` in your Heroku config vars when deploying backend code
+  * Rewatch the [backend deployment lecture](https://www.youtube.com/watch?v=WmEaGQpXflo&index=25&list=PLVngfM2hsbi_nzdZ4BtnOQX2GvPpJlz44&t=0s) to remind yourself how to do deploy your backend code

+### frontend
 * Ensure your front end has an `index.js` and you have installed Express via `npm i express` so you can serve your front end code through Heroku
 * Ensure your front end `package.json` has the following scripts in order to work properly:
 ```